ikatkov/hot-plate/README.md

 ### Thermal

 Powerboard pcb has 85C thermal fuse to protect AC-DC convertor, wires and other electornic components.
-Thermerature gradient below the hot plate is quite significant.
+The temperature gradient below the hot plate is quite significant.
 When the hot plate is at +200C, the tallest point of the PCB, and thus the closest point to the hot measures +45C, with +20C ambient.

 Arduino PID firmware limits (software) hotplate max temperature to +230C, the heating plate has +260C thermostat inside.
 Firmware also limits heating to 30min max.